jarviscanada/jarvis_data_eng_HachemZerban/linux_sql/README.md

 # Introduction

 The Jarvis Linux Cluster Administration (LCA)  program is a monitoring tool used to continuously record essential resource usage data as well as hardware specifications.
-The collected data is stored in a database and it will be used for future data analytics .

-The program is used by LCA team members and it is installed on a server cluster that runs Centos  OS .
+The collected data is stored in a database and it will be used for future data analytics .The program is used by LCA team members and it is installed on a server cluster that runs Centos.
 The Linux cluster is connected through a switch and each node runs the monitoring tool sends the data via the local network automatically.
 We used bash scripts to collect the usage data and hardware specifications.

-We used Postegre as our RDBMS .
+We used postgres as our RDBMS .
 The latter is deployed on a Docker instance.

 # Quick Start